 The Moriori people of Rēkohu (Chatham Islands) are said to have practised pacifism for hundreds of years.
 A chief named Nunuku ordered two rival tribes to cease fighting, destroy their weapons and make peace.
 He insisted that in future, serious disagreements would be settled by non-fatal single combat.
 The Moriori symbolised their rejection of violence by wearing white feathers in their hair, which later became an international symbol of peace.

 Pukekohe-born Ormond Burton enlisted for the First World War as a medical orderly.
 He was wounded three times, repeatedly decorated, and gained a lieutenant’s commission.
 His wartime experience helped to make Burton a lifelong pacifist.
 He became a Methodist minister and in 1936, together with Archie Barrington, founded the Christian Pacifist Society.
 In 1939 Burton objected from the steps of Parliament to New Zealand’s entry to the Second World War.
 He was later sentenced to two-and-a-half years in prison despite international protest.
 When released in 1944, the only job he could obtain was as caretaker of Wellington High School.
 He spent 11 years there, eventually as deputy principal.

-The Women’s Christian Temperance Union, founded in 1892, combined pacifist views with advocacy for women’s suffrage and temperance (discouraging the drinking of alcohol).
+The Women’s Christian Temperance Union, founded in 1892, combined pacifist views with advocacy of women’s suffrage and temperance (discouraging the drinking of alcohol).
 The move towards world war in 1914 sparked an upsurge in pacifist movements, mostly based on Christian ideals.
 The Women’s International League for Peace and Freedom, formed in 1915, had a branch in New Zealand by the following year.
-Another prominent pacifist, Unitarian minister James Chapple, moved his family to the US in 1915 as it was then a neutral country.
+A prominent pacifist, Unitarian minister James Chapple moved his family to the then-neutral United States in 1915.